-Initially, we encourage informal discussion with the party involved where possible, directly between the parties involved.
+Initially, we encourage an informal discussion directly between the party involved, whenever possible.
 If you feel uncomfortable or unable to do so, we encourage you to raise the matter with the Campus Manager.

-Were the matter being of an academic nature; students are encouraged to speak to the relevant lecturer, teacher, or Course Coordinator.
+For issues of an academic nature, students are encouraged to speak to the relevant lecturer, teacher, or Course Coordinator.

-Step 2: Complaint
+Step 2: Formal Complaint

-If the issue raised by the student cannot be resolved informally, the student is invited to put in a written complaint using AE's Complaint and Appeals Form.
+If the issue raised by the student cannot be resolved informally, the student is invited to submit a written complaint using AE's Complaint and Appeals Form.